harvester/docs/docs/install/harvester-configuration.md

 #### Definition

-Kernel sysctl to setup on start.
-These are the same configuration you'd typically find in `/etc/sysctl.conf`.
+Kernel sysctl to set up on start.
+These are the typical configurations found in `/etc/sysctl.conf`.
-Must be specified as string values.
+Values must be specified as strings.

 #### Example